7 minute beginner HIIT workout. Full body routine, no equipment. 11 different exercises. Highly challenging. Let's train together!

 3. Hormone boost - the high intensity interval training will elevate your anabolic hormones in the body.
 This will lead to leaner physique, accelerated muscle build opportunities and fat loss as well.
 However, the interval training cannot be considered as the most efficient way to build muscle.
-But if being applied to a resistance based work out program (with or without weights), then these workouts will be highly efficient for your muscle building fitness goal.
+But if being applied to a resistance based work out program (with or without weights), then these routines will be highly efficient for your muscle building fitness goal.
 HIIT produces increases in free testosterone in male masters.

 4. Heart health - High Intense Interval Training improves aerobic fitness.

 5. Fun & Brain Engaging - no doubtedly, the interval training is a fun fitness.
 You have to think all the time for things such as exercise technique, what tempo to maintain so you can survive the working round, how to breath during the short rests, what is the next exercise etc.